 Global Justice Now have identified four areas of danger in future trade deals:

-- Undue corporate influence on the process.
-Recent research* has revealed that 90% of consultations carried out by the Department for International Trade are with large corporations.
+- Undue corporate influence on the process – 90% of consultations carried out by the Department for International Trade are with large corporations.
 Wherever corporate interests come into conflict with those of the general public, the corporations have the upper hand.
 Public interests likely to be affected include:

 - Rights in the workplace

 - Environmental protections

 - Public health provision (including NHS, food and safety standards